Medical Marijuana with Medicare coverage seems sensible, especially since the rise of senior cannabis patients over the

 More seniors are becoming curious to learn about the risks and benefits of Cannabis.
-Seniors search for alternatives like medical cannabis for nausea instead of Zofran.
+Seniors search for options like medical cannabis for nausea instead of Zofran.

 There were overall national reductions in Medicare and enrollee spending when states have medical marijuana laws, over 153.6 million per year back in 2013.
 Medical cannabis has a significant impact on spending in Part D.

 Once our lawmakers and voters make changes to the scheduling classification of marijuana, maybe then we can expect a change.

-For now, Medicare will not cover the cost of medical marijuana.
-Any out-of-pocket cost spent on medical cannabis use will not count toward any deductibles under Part B or a Part D plan.
+For now, Medicare won’t cover the cost of medical marijuana.
+Any out-of-pocket cost spent on medical cannabis use won’t count toward any deductibles under Part B or a Part D plan.

-All insurance carriers in the United States which include Medicare, Medicaid, group plans, the Veterans Administration or Obamacare plans will not be covering medical marijuana.
-This is because insurance only covers drugs with FDA approval.
+All insurance carriers in the United States, which include Medicare, Medicaid, group plans, the Veterans Administration, or Obamacare plans, won’t be covering medical marijuana.
+Insurance only covers drugs with FDA approval.

 Federal law says cannabis is still illegal, and most large insurance companies operate in several states; they don’t want to risk prosecution.

 Federal legalization needs to happen for insurance companies to stop resisting marijuana and Medicare coverage for medicinal cannabis prescriptions.

 Recently, the FDA approved the first Marijuana based prescription drug called Epidiolex.
-It’s for treating patients that are two years or younger that have epilepsy.
+Although, it’s for treating patients that are two years or younger that have epilepsy.

 Legal Facts About Cannabis

 - Marijuana is a schedule 1 drug

 - No current medical use in treatment in the United States.

 - A high potential for abuse

 - A lack of safety for use

 - The Food and Drug Administration (FDA)’s website states the agency doesn’t consider cannabis medicine